malloydata/try-malloy/README.md

-# Try Malloy!
+# Try Malloy

 ### [Click here](https://github.dev/malloydata/try-malloy/airports.malloy) to try Malloy instantly in your browser

-This repository contains a quick start for trying Malloy in VS Code.
-It can be used directly on [Github's online editor](https://github.dev/malloydata/try-malloy/blob/main/airports.malloy#L13), on [vscode.dev](https://vscode.dev/github/malloydata/try-malloy), or inside a local VS Code instance.
+This repository is a quick-start for playing with Malloy in VS Code.
+It can be used directly on [Github's online editor](https://github.dev/malloydata/try-malloy/airports.malloy), on [vscode.dev](https://vscode.dev/github/malloydata/try-malloy), or inside a local VS Code instance.
 All that is required is an instance of VS Code and the Malloy extenion - the extension can be installed by clicking on the Extensions section in the left sidebar and searching for "Malloy".

-This repository contains two important files:
+The repository contains two important files:

 * A CSV file with information about US airports
 * An `airports.malloy` file that contains a simple Malloy model that operates on the CSV file.